APPFL/APPFL/docs/tutorials/examples_monai.rst

 Download MONAI Bundle
 ---------------------

-We suggest user to donwload the bundle into the ``examples/resources/monai`` directory.
+We suggest user to download the bundle into the ``examples/resources/monai`` directory.

 .. code-block:: bash

     mkdir -p examples/resources/monai
     cd examples/resources/monai

-Then, downlaod the spleen CT segmentation bundle from MONAI Bundle repository:
+Then, download the spleen CT segmentation bundle from MONAI Bundle repository:

 .. code-block:: bash